Explore the Cotehele estate

 The estate is open every day from dawn to dusk and dogs are very welcome to join you on your walks and in the Edgcumbe tea-room on the Quay.
 The 1,300-acre estate includes woodland and fields, industrial ruins, flora, fauna and working farm buildings.

 You're free to explore and enjoy the quay and countryside at Cotehele.
 If you're coming by car, the £3 parking charge helps us look after this special place, including maintaining paths and looking after wildlife.
-Parking is free for members but please scan your membership card for a ticket to display insde your windscreen.
+Parking is free for members but please scan your membership card at the machine for a ticket to display inside your windscreen.
 Thank you.

 50 things to do before you're 11 ¾